 The Banchetto Musicale early music festival came into being in the autumn of 1989.
 Since then, it has been held every year except 1991, when Lithuania was suffering an economic and political blockade.
-For 13 years the festival was directed by Jūratė Mikiškaitė-Vičienė, the founder and leader of the Banchetto Musicale ensemble of Renaissance music and dance, and Darius Stabinskas took over as artistic director in 2003.
+The festival was directed by Jūratė Mikiškaitė-Vičienė, the founder and leader of the Banchetto Musicale ensemble of Renaissance music and dance, and Darius Stabinskas took over as artistic director in 2003.

 One of the regular partners of the festival is the Culture Department of Vilnius City Municipality.
 Despite the fact that cultural events supported by the city have recently been considerably reduced in number, Banchetto Musicale has survived as one of Vilnius’ most prestigious and important festivals.